Romney, Hythe and Dymchurch Railway: Opening

 The railway was opened on 16 July 1927 by Lord Warden of the Cinque Ports, William Lygon, 7th Earl Beauchamp.
 The locomotives were designed by Henry Greenly who was commissioned by Howey to work on the construction of the entire railway and became the railway's first chief engineer until his abrupt resignation in March 1929.
 Mountain Class Hercules hauled the inaugural train from Hythe to New Romney, with guests including the mayors of the two towns and General Sir Ivor Maxse.

 Howey was not satisfied with just 8+1/4 mi of track from Hythe to New Romney and plans were in hand for an extension even before the original section had opened.
 The line was to be extended 5+1/2 mi from New Romney to Dungeness, double-tracked throughout apart from a balloon loop on which the station at Dungeness was sited.
-A Light Railway Order for this extension was applied for and, following a Public Inquiry on 18 April 1928, the Romney, Hythe & Dymchurch Light Railway (Extension) Order was granted on 12 July 1928.
+A light railway order for this extension was applied for and, following a public inquiry on 18 April 1928, the Romney, Hythe and Dymchurch Light Railway (Extension) Order 1928 (SR&O 1928/613) was granted on 12 July 1928.
 Ahead of this the line between New Romney and The Pilot had actually opened on 24 May 1928 and the rest of the line through to Dungeness opened on 3 August 1928.
 Since it was laid directly onto the shingle forming the Dungeness peninsula it has been suggested that the extension was the most cheaply constructed railway in the world.